An Introduction to Probabilistic Programming

-A second extension involves ``block sampling'', in which multiple random variables nodes are sampled jointly, rather than cycling through and updating only one at a time.
-This can be very advantageous in cases where two latent variables are highly correlated: when updating one conditioned on a fixed value of the other, it is only possible to make very small changes at a time. wIn contrast, a block proposal which updates both these random variables at once can move them larger distances, in sync.
-As a pathological example, consider the FOPPL program \begin{foppl}[mathescape] (let [$x_0$ (sample (normal $0$ $1$)) $x_1$ (sample (normal $0$ $1$))] (observe (normal (+ $x_0$ $x_1$) 0.01) 2.0)) \end{foppl} in which we observe the sum of two standard normal random variates is very close to $2.0$.
+An extension of Gibbs sampling is to perform ``block updates'' over groups of variables, rather than cycling through variables one at a time.
+This can be advantageous in cases where two latent variables are highly correlated.
+As a pathological example, consider the FOPPL program \begin{foppl}[mathescape] (let [$x_0$ (sample (normal $0$ $1$)) $x_1$ (sample (normal $0$ $1$))] (observe (normal (+ $x_0$ $x_1$) 0.01) 2.0)) \end{foppl} In this program, we observe that the sum of two standard normal random variates is very close to $2.0$.
 If initialized at any particular pair of values $(x_0, x_1)$ for which $x_0 + x_1 \approx 2.0$, a Gibbs sampler which updates one random choice at a time will quickly become ``stuck''; conditioned on $x_0$ we can only make very small changes to $x_1$ and vice versa.
 In this type of setting, a high-dimensional block proposal that updates both variables can improve the efficiency of a sampler on balance, even if it is in general more difficult to generate high-quality proposals for higher-dimensional distributions.

 Consider instead a proposal which updates a subset of latent variables $S \subseteq X$, according to a proposal $q(S \mid V \setminus S)$.
 The ``trivial'' choice of proposal distribution --- proposing values of each random variable $x$ in $S$ by simulating from the prior $p(x \mid \pa(x))$ --- would, for $S = \{ x_0, x_1 \}$ in this example, sample both values from their independent normal priors.